htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 absence or presence of **-default** immediately preceding **-user-data**.

-A “launch specification,” in this context, means one of the virtual machine templates you told Spot Fleet would be an acceptable way to accomodate your resource request.
+A "launch specification," in this context, means one of the virtual machine templates you told Spot Fleet would be an acceptable way to accomodate your resource request.
 This usually corresponds one-to-one with instance types, but this is not required.